 By contrast, in federal court, the judge has the discretion to conduct voir dire or to allow the counsel to do so.
 Thus, the judge has greater leeway in deciding whether to interrogate the jurors, defer to the counsel, or do both.
 Given the potential for variation in the level of depth with which individual federal judges carry out this procedure, this might be particularly impactful.

-Needless to say, you and your lawyer must review all options regarding filing in either federal or state court.
-Both systems have advantages and disadvantages but are meant to be impartial and fair.
+Needless to say, you and your lawyer must review all options when it comes to filing in either federal or state court.
+Both systems have advantages and disadvantages, but they are meant to be impartial and fair.

 Note: The information that was utilized in this post was gathered from the use of secondary sources.
 This information used has not been confirmed or independently verified.
 If you locate any information that is not correct, please contact our firm as soon as possible so that we can make the appropriate corrections.
 If you find any information that is false, we will remove or correct the post immediately after it is brought to our attention.